vncorenlp/VnCoreNLP/Readme.md

 ## Installation <a name="install"></a>

-- `Python 3.4+` if using [a Python wrapper of VnCoreNLP](https://github.com/dnanhkhoa/python-vncorenlp).
+- `Python 3.4+` if using [a Python wrapper of VnCoreNLP](https://github.com/thelinhbkhn2014/VnCoreNLP_Wrapper).
 To install this wrapper, users have to run the following command:

     `$ pip3 install vncorenlp`

-    _A special thanks goes to Khoa Duong ([@dnanhkhoa](https://github.com/dnanhkhoa)) for creating this wrapper!_
+    _A special thanks goes to [Linh The Nguyen](https://github.com/thelinhbkhn2014) for creating this wrapper!_

 - `Java 1.8+`
 - File  `VnCoreNLP-1.1.1.jar` (27MB) and folder `models` (115MB) are placed in the same working folder.